KhawlahAbaalkhail/MachineLearning/Lab3/readme.md

 Dataset & Analysis Summary

-The dataset consists of news articles, where each row represents a single article and each column represents a specific feature such as the article text, title (if available), and a label indicating whether the news is fake or real.
-The dataset primarily contains textual data along with a categorical target variable used to distinguish between classes.
+This dataset contains news articles, where each row represents a single article and includes features such as the article text and a label indicating whether the news is fake or real.
+The data mainly consists of textual information along with a categorical target variable.

-The analytical process focused on exploratory data analysis (EDA), where the dataset was inspected, cleaned, and examined to understand its structure and characteristics.
-The analysis included evaluating the distribution of fake and real news articles, measuring article length through character and word counts, and comparing textual patterns across classes.
+During the analysis, the dataset was inspected and cleaned to ensure data quality.
+Exploratory Data Analysis (EDA) techniques were applied to understand the distribution of fake and real news, examine article length, and identify differences in writing patterns between the two classes.

-This analysis helps in understanding structural differences between fake and real news content, identifying class balance, and extracting meaningful insights from textual data before applying any predictive modeling techniques.
+Overall, this process helped in understanding the structure of the dataset and extracting meaningful insights from the text data before moving to any advanced modeling tasks.